IngerMathilde/legalPsych/README.md

 ### EXAMPLE 2: Compare choosers vs. nonchoosers with collapsed confidence groups and Jackknife SE.

-To compare calibration scores for choosers vs. nonchoosers, the `var` variable to the `CA.rel()` function needs to be defined to "ChoiceChooser".
-"ChoiceChooser" is the variable in the data set that defines whether or not someone is a chooser.
+To compare calibration scores for choosers vs. nonchoosers, the `var` argument in the `CA.rel()` function needs to be defined as "ChoiceChooser".
+"ChoiceChooser" is the binary numberic variable in the data set that defines whether or not someone is a chooser (0 = incorrect, 1= correct).

 In order to collapse certain confidence levels (e.g., group together the 0, 10, 20 confidence levels), the `confidenceLevels` argument needs to be defined as a list (e.g., `confidenceLevels = list(c(0,20),c(30,40), c(50,60), c(70,80), c(90,100)`).

-To attain jackknife SE for the C, OU, NRI statistic,`jack = T` is added to the `CA.rel()` function.
+To obtain jackknife SE for the C, OU, NRI statistic,`jack = T` is added to the `CA.rel()` function.

 ``` r
 Choosers <- CA.rel(data = metamemoryCA, confidence = "Confidence", correct = "ChoiceCorrect",